ktye/iv/cmd/lui/README.md

 To see the help text searchable in the editor, type `/e/h`

 ## ui customization
+Lui is built on top of the ktye/ui toolkit.
-The user interface can be changed at runtime using package `aplextra/u` which is built-in.
+The user interface can be changed at runtime using package `aplextra/u`.
 See the documentation of package `u` for examples.

 ## Attach application (TODO)
-Lui builds as a single static binary.
+Lui builds as a single static binary including APL385 font.
 Custom startup code can be attached to the binary in a zip file, that can be used to create a self-contained APL application with a custom user interface bundled with data.